 And to ensure you never miss out on our in-depth emails, make sure to subscribe to the Tech Talks newsletter here.

-What is the difference between Metaplay Free and Metaplay Pro?
+What is the difference between Metaplay Free and Metaplay Pro for CLI users?